MaxLangleyIV/Exercise-Tracker-App/README.md

 Specifications:

+1. The application will be built natively, using Kotlin and Java, in Android Studio.
-1. Utilize ROOM database for client records and predefined exercises, routines and schedules.
+2. Utilize ROOM database for client records and predefined exercises, routines and schedules.
-2. Utilize Android Jetpack Compose for responsive native ui.
+3. Utilize Android Jetpack Compose for responsive native ui.
-3. Use Firebaset to store cloud data.
+4. Use Firebaset to store cloud data.
-4. Exercises, routines, and schedules must contain only primitive data such as strings, intergers, floats, and booleans.
+5. Exercises, routines, and schedules must contain only primitive data such as strings, intergers, floats, and booleans.
-5. User data will be stored locally on the client's device.
+6. User data will be stored locally on the client's device.
-6. The app must comply with the requirements in the Google Play Data Safety form.
+7. The app must comply with the requirements in the Google Play Data Safety form.